This audio podcast series aims to crystallise, communicate, and expand our understanding of how texts and health interact.

 So this series features conversations with experts who have healthcare, charity, or policy roles; who work in the academic sciences or humanities; or who have relevant personal experience.
 I ask them about how they got to where they are now; what their current big questions (and answers) are; and what they want to know in the future.

 If you’d like to be interviewed, or know someone I should invite to be, please get in touch using the contact form.
+If you prefer, you can also access the series via the University of Oxford central podcasts site, here.

 I’m grateful to TORCH, The Oxford Research Centre in the Humanities, for supporting the series with follow-on funding from my Knowledge Exchange Fellowship ‘Eating Disorders and Real-Life Reading‘.
 You can read more about that project and my other research activity here.